 Critical Theory is at its core the study of and reflection upon culture through various forms of social science and philosophy, often through comparison.
 As an ethnomusicologist I research and assess the cultural significance of Zen Buddhism (Rinzai/Soto) and Japanese art culture/aesthetics in relation to Japanese traditional and improvisational music(s).
 Through this I attempt to uncover what is true about humanity in our music, and in the process hopefully find new ways to understand and explain it.
 Art though is more tricky, and the various debates over art and its meaning have been going on for millennia.
 A person studying art with critical theory, then, can look at the various qualities in a work of art that affect their feelings: its pleasing qualities (aesthetics), the relationship(s) it has with society, the economy, politics, and so on, the processes involved in its making, what might be the “right” way to understand a work of art, and what the work might “mean.”
 This raises an important question, one that lies at the very foundation of critical theory in art: should critical theory be normative, i.e. used to set a standard by which all art is interpreted, understood, or judged?
 This question may not have a clear answer, but many generations of artists, philosophers, and social scientists down through time have tried to answer that question, each generation coming up with a different response.

 The process of studying and contemplating art through critical theory is a lot of fun, and thus I would encourage you all to spend at least a little time learning to see art from critical perspectives.
 Knowing how art has been discussed is as much fun as looking at it, especially when you get the chance to see the great works that have been debated over the years.
 The following then is a summary of the general schools of thought used to define and discuss art as culture, as something that teaches us about ourselves.
+But first, let’s review the history of what we can call art in human civilization.

 Is this anything?